 13. Share News About Local Businesses - If you hear some news related to a local business, tell your fans about it.
 When the other company finds out that you gave them a shout-out they'll want to pay you back sometime with a referral, renewal, a quote, or a mention on their FB page.
 It's also a subtle reminder to your fans that you're a local business in their community.

 14. Share ID Theft Information- Share tips with your audience about preventing and protecting against identify theft.
 You'll know the people who are interested in information like that will be good prospects for your identity theft coverage.
-By the way, if you don't have an identity theft protection plan to sell check these guys out.

 15. Pay Commission for "Likes" - You already pay your producers commission to sell insurance.
 What about paying a commission for every client they get to like your Facebook page?
 Clients who engage with your Facebook page are more likely to renew, pay on time, buy more insurance, and refer their friends so it makes monetary sense for you to pay a commission for it.
 It doesn't have to be a huge payout, but it will give them an incentive to get the word out in person and over the phone.
 This is a great idea if you have a receptionist that isn't licensed because it'll give him or her something to sell to earn commission.